shawnoyer/Generative_Vision/README.md

 Synthetic Training Images - 2000 images in .PNG format Real and Synthetic Masks in JSON format

+Model: The model can be downloaded here: https://github.com/shawnoyer/Generative_Vision

+The model consists of the VAE, Text Encoder, Tokenizer, Unet, Scheduler, Safety Checker, Feature Extractor, Learned Embeds, and Model Index

 Contents: The contents of the .ipynb file are separated into the following sections:

   Utilities